NYC · Live Music · 2026

 Planning the Full Concert Night

 A major concert in New York is a real event — the kind of night worth planning properly rather than just showing up for.
-The logistics matter more here than at concerts in most cities, because the scale of the venues, the density of the transit, and the competition for post-show cabs and rideshares are all amplified by the city around them.
+The logistics matter more here than at concerts in most cities because the scale of the venues, the density of transit, and the competition for post-show cabs and rideshares are all amplified.

 Transit is the answer for every major NYC venue

 MSG is above Penn Station — take any train.
-Barclays Center has eleven subway lines at Atlantic Avenue — take your pick.
-Yankee Stadium is a 4/B/D train ride from Midtown.
-MetLife Stadium runs NJ Transit from Penn Station directly to Meadowlands Station on concert nights, with trains running frequently before and after the show.
+Barclays Center has eleven subway lines at Atlantic Avenue.
+Yankee Stadium is a 4/B/D train from Midtown.
+MetLife runs NJ Transit direct from Penn Station to Meadowlands Station on concert nights.
+UBS Arena at Belmont Park is a direct LIRR ride from Penn Station.
 For every one of these venues, transit is faster and cheaper than driving on concert nights.
-The post-show surge means rideshares are slow and expensive from the immediate venue area — if you need a car, walk two or three blocks away before requesting.
+Post-show rideshares surge hard — if you need a car, walk two or three blocks away before requesting.

 Before the show

-For MSG, Hell’s Kitchen to the west and the blocks between 34th and 40th Streets on 8th and 9th Avenues have the best pre-concert dining within walking distance.
-For Barclays, Atlantic Avenue east of the arena and Boerum Hill to the west both reward an early arrival for dinner.
-For Yankee Stadium, the better move is eating before you take the subway rather than relying on stadium concessions or the limited options in the immediate stadium area.
-For MetLife, if you’re taking NJ Transit, eat before you board — options at Meadowlands are limited outside the venue.
+For MSG: Hell’s Kitchen and the 8th and 9th Avenue corridor between 34th and 42nd Streets have the best pre-concert dining within walking distance.
+For Barclays: Atlantic Avenue east of the arena and the Smith Street corridor in Boerum Hill both reward an early arrival for dinner.
+For MetLife and UBS Arena: eat before you board transit — options at both stadium areas are limited outside the venues themselves.

 After the show

-Post-show at MSG means 20,000 people converging on Penn Station and the surrounding blocks.
-The 1 train uptown from 34th Street clears faster than the cross-town crush — if your hotel is north of the venue, go up first.
-For Barclays, staying in Brooklyn after a concert rather than rushing back to Manhattan is almost always the right call — the Atlantic Avenue neighborhood has better late-night options than what you’ll find around Penn Station at midnight.
+Post-show at MSG means 20,000 people hitting Penn Station simultaneously.
+The 1 train uptown from 34th Street and the A/C/E toward Brooklyn both clear faster than the cross-town crush.
+For Barclays, staying in Brooklyn after the show is almost always better than rushing back to Manhattan — Atlantic Avenue has better late-night options than what’s available around Penn Station at midnight.

 Full NYC Night Out planning guide →